- Programmer's Reference

 bigger net algorithmically).

-- Using the Python interpreter to work with hoc/nrniv objects
+- Examples of using the Python interpreter to work with hoc/nrniv objects

-- from Sam Neymotin's presentation in the NEURON course at the 2014 OCNS meeting.
+- zip file from Sam Neymotin's presentation in the NEURON course at the 2014 OCNS meeting.

 - Reaction-diffusion tutorials